 Spaghetti Squash Cacio e Pepe

 Cacio e pepe is my sick food.
-As a child, this is what my momma would make me whenever I was feeling under the weather: a bowl of buttered noodles covered in a dusting of grated parmesan and a little pepper.
+As a child, this is what my mom would make me whenever I was feeling under the weather: a bowl of buttered noodles covered in a dusting of grated parmesan and a little pepper.
 The ultimate comfort food and simple enough to remedy just about any illness.

 What’s not to love about this dish?
 It’s essentially three ingredients that come together to create a simplified version of mac and cheese.
 But don’t let the simplicity fool you.
 There are a few tips and tricks to creating the perfect mound of cacio e pepe.